defstudio/vite-livewire-plugin/README.md

 # Vite Livewire Plugin

 > **Warning**
 > V3 of Vitejs introduced a forced full reload when a tailwindcss change is triggered by a change in a blade file.
 This prevents our plugin for applying Livewire Hot Reload.
-We are actively working with the Vite team to solve this issue
+We are actively working with the Vite team to solve this issue (see vitejs/vite#9512 for more info)

 <a href="https://www.npmjs.com/package/@defstudio/vite-livewire-plugin"><img src="https://img.shields.io/npm/dt/@defstudio/vite-livewire-plugin" alt="Total Downloads"></a>